-Understandably, DevOps involves repeating a set of testing procedures which if done manually will be time-consuming and errors will creep in due to the cumbersome nature of work.
+Understandably, DevOps testing solutions involves repeating a set of testing procedures which if done manually will be time-consuming and errors will creep in due to the cumbersome nature of work.

 Hence, Test Automation and DevOps are inseparable; without TA, DevOps will not achieve its stated objectives.

-Here are some benefits of incorporating Test Automation with DevOps:
+Here are some key benefits of DevOps Test Automation:

-1) Quicker release to market: The core philosophy of DevOps is integration of all processes including Testing to ensure a faster release.
-Customers today expect quick resolution of bugs or upgrades in software based on their feedback.
-The combination of DevOps and Test Automation caters to that.
+1) Quicker release to market: The core philosophy of the DevOps Testing strategy is the integration of testing processes as the product is developed to ensure a faster release.
+Customers today expect quick resolution of bugs or upgrades in software based on their feedback and DevOps Test Automation caters to that.

 Test Automation enables quick test outcomes even if the test scenarios are complicated, say in case of a specialized update to the software or if multiple tests have to be run parallelly.
-For example, Aspire’s Selenium-powered framework AFTA allows project teams to manage multiple automation components under a single framework for effective functional and non-functional testing needs.
+For example, Aspire’s Selenium-powered framework AFTA allows project teams to manage multiple automation components under a single framework for continuous testing in DevOps.

 2) Stable software: Though quicker delivery is at the heart of DevOps, Quality Assurance (QA) teams have a responsibility to ensure that upgrades to existing products don’t develop glitches in features that ran well in the earlier version.
 Stability of software with progressive updates has to be balanced with the time-to-market new versions.

 It is imperative that not only is the delivered product robust, the upcoming updates should not be at the cost of defects in the already functional systems.
-Incorporating Test Automation in the DevOps pipeline helps identify and rectify defects to achieve this.
+Incorporating Continuous Testing in the DevOps pipeline helps identify and rectify defects to achieve this.

 3) Easier communication across teams:

-Incorporating Automated Testing into the development and operations cycle is not just a fancy statement; on the coding desk, this translates into regular and close communication between various teams, as their roles often overlap or are inter-dependent.
+Incorporating DevOps Testing into the SDLC is not just a fancy statement; on the coding desk, this translates into regular and close communication between various teams, as their roles often overlap or are inter-dependent.
 For instance, engineers working on development can get an idea of the product expectations from the initial stage, as compared to when it is ready for delivery.
 This helps them incorporate suggestions and possible pain points while coding, thus directly impacting the quality of the product.